Cannon: Islamic world

 Ibn Khaldun reported the use of cannon as siege machines by the Marinid sultan Abu Yaqub Yusuf at the siege of Sijilmasa in 1274.
-The passage by Ibn Khaldun on the Marinid Siege of Sijilmassa in 1274 occurs as follows: "[The Sultan] installed siege engines ... and gunpowder engines ..., which project small balls of iron.
+The passage by Ibn Khaldun on the Marinid siege of Sijilmassa in 1274 occurs as follows: "[The Sultan] installed siege engines ... and gunpowder engines ..., which project small balls of iron.
 These balls are ejected from a chamber ... placed in front of a kindling fire of gunpowder; this happens by a strange property which attributes all actions to the power of the Creator."
-The source is not contemporary and was written a century later around 1382.
+The source is not contemporary and was written a century later, around 1382.
 Its interpretation has been rejected as anachronistic by some historians, who urge caution regarding claims of Islamic firearms use in the 1204–1324 period as late medieval Arabic texts used the same word for gunpowder, naft, as they did for an earlier incendiary, naphtha. Ágoston and Peter Purton note that in the 1204–1324 period, late medieval Arabic texts used the same word for gunpowder, naft, that they used for an earlier incendiary, naphtha.
 Needham believes Ibn Khaldun was speaking of fire lances rather than hand cannon.

 The Ottoman Empire made good use of cannon as siege artillery.
 Sixty-eight super-sized bombards were used by Mehmed the Conqueror to capture Constantinople in 1453.
 Jim Bradbury argues that Urban, a Hungarian cannon engineer, introduced this cannon from Central Europe to the Ottoman realm; according to Paul Hammer, however, it could have been introduced from other Islamic countries which had earlier used cannons.
-These cannon could fire heavy stone balls a mile, and the sound of their blast could reportedly be heard from a distance of 10 mi.
+These cannons could fire heavy stone balls a mile, and the sound of their blast could reportedly be heard from a distance of 10 mi.
 Shkodëran historian Marin Barleti discusses Turkish bombards at length in his book De obsidione Scodrensi (1504), describing the 1478–79 siege of Shkodra in which eleven bombards and two mortars were employed.
 The Ottomans also used cannon to control passage of ships through the Bosphorus strait.
 Ottoman cannons also proved effective at stopping crusaders at Varna in 1444 and Kosovo in 1448 despite the presence of European cannon in the former case.

 The similar Dardanelles Guns (for the location) were created by Munir Ali in 1464 and were still in use during the Anglo-Turkish War (1807–1809).
 These were cast in bronze into two parts: the chase (the barrel) and the breech, which combined weighed 18.4 tonnes.
 The two parts were screwed together using levers to facilitate moving it.

 Fathullah Shirazi, a Persian inhabitant of India who worked for Akbar in the Mughal Empire, developed a volley gun in the 16th century.